miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item 39: Prefer annotations to naming patterns
 ## Item 40: Consistently use the Override annotation
 Luckily, the compiler can help you find non-overriden methods which are intented to be overriden, but only if you help it by telling it that you intend to override.
-Use the Override annotation on every method decla- ration that you believe to override a superclass declaration.
+Use the Override annotation on every method declaration that you believe to override a superclass declaration.

 ## Item 41: Use marker interfaces to define types
 First and foremost, marker interfaces define a type that is implemented by instances of the marked class; marker annotations do not.
 The existence of a marker interface type allows you to catch errors at compile time that you couldn’t catch until runtime if you used a marker annotation.
 Java’s serialization facility (Chapter 6) uses the Serializable marker inter- face to indicate that a type is serializable.
 The ObjectOutputStream.writeObject method, which serializes the object that is passed to it, requires that its argument be serializable.
 Had the argument of this method been of type Serializable, an attempt to serialize an inappropriate object would have been detected at compile time (by type checking).
 Another advantage of marker interfaces over marker annotations is that they can be targeted more precisely.